 Jott Messenger is an app that allows users to send individual and group messages without a WiFi connection or a data plan.
 On the app’s website, it describes itself as a place “where your squad hangs out…Things are better with your squad.
 Share moments by posting pictures and videos to your story or send them privately to friends and group chats.”

 It offers profiles where users are encouraged to “express yourself (themselves), add interests, favorites, or whatever to your profile.
 Jott is where you can be yourself”

 and “browse profiles of friends and classmates.
-Check out their latest pictures and videos or see what they added in their interests.
+Check out their latest pictures and videos or see what they added to their interests.
 Tap the heart icon to heart their content.”

 Jott also lets users know they can “avoid that awkward moment of asking for phone numbers” and just “join your squad at your school and swipe right to chat with friends.”

-The app allows users to link their profile with other social networks, to share photos, videos and any other information kids post online.
+The app allows users to link their profile to other social networks, to share photos, videos, and any other information kids post online.

 What parents should know:

 - Cyber Safety Consulting warns that the names of kids using Jott are shared with other users, strangers as well as adult strangers